 Step 1: Choose a Text

 The text you already have on hand may be the best one.
 If you own a copy of the Majjhima Nikaya, that is probably an indication of where your interests lie and your current level of understanding.
 If you have kept a copy of the Dhammapada on the shelf for years, there was probably a point in time that you found it useful.
 Go with that.
+If you are new to sutta reading, In the Buddha’s Words is a perfect anthology to get you started.
 Check the following pages to see recommendations on different text to use.
 Some texts are well suited to reading one sutta a day, others may work better reading for a fixed amount of time each day.

 - Canonical Texts for Practice

 Step 2: Choose a Time and a Place

 Reading the suttas consistently over a long time is what is most important, even if it’s just for a few minutes each day.
 Your understanding will grow and compound, and at the same time so will your love of the Dhamma and your confidence in it.
 Pick a location free from distractions.
 Pick a time that is not likely to be eaten up by something else.
 If you already have a daily meditation practice, seriously consider connecting it with your sutta practice.
 For more tips on these topics, see:

 Step 3: Make a Commitment, Begin, and Begin Again